yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intermediate/index.md

 ```

 <div class="try-it">
-  <h2>Check It Out: Block vs. Inline</h2>
+  <h2>🐣 Check It Out: Block vs. Inline</h2>
-  <p>Remix <a target="blank" href="https://glitch.com/edit/#!/check-it-out-block-inline">this Glitch project</a>.
+  <p>In your breakout group, the person screen-sharing should remix <a target="blank" href="https://glitch.com/edit/#!/check-it-out-block-inline">this Glitch project</a>.
 One by one, copy and paste the two CSS rules above into your CSS file in Glitch.
 What happens when you paste in the rule for the buttons?
 For the paragraphs?</p>
 </div>

 In our next CSS lesson, we'll go a step further with layout design.
 Understanding the difference between block and inline elements, and being able to change them, allows us to control the layout of a page a little more.